Arthurprnt/DFNavigation/README.md

 Then, you'll just need the choose the time limit on the settings page.

-## Premium settings
+## Other settings

-You can subscribe to the premium version to access to additional settings.
-Here are those settings:
+There was a time where you could subscribe to a premium version to access to additional settings.
+Here are those settings, now they're just free:
 - Use a dark mode in the extension pages
 - Set a password to access the settings and modify them
+- Add a custom time limit per website

 ## Privacy Policies